starwards/starwards.github.io/_drafts/chaingun.md

 - Anti-air – The round will explode near the aircraft/missile and increase the chance to hit with fragmentation.
 Obviously, this use is more relevant to our case.

-<iframe width="560" height="420" src="https://www.youtube.com/watch?v=bdwjcayPuag" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="420" src="https://www.youtube-nocookie.com/embed/bdwjcayPuag" frameborder="0" allowfullscreen></iframe>

 ### Why Airburst?

-As you have seen in the video on the above section, Airburst can provide a huge advantage when trying to hit a flying target.
+As you can see in the video on the above section, Airburst can provide a huge advantage when trying to hit a flying target.
 We believe that directly hitting a fast and highly maneuverable space fighter could be a very challenging mission.
 Therefore, by using Airburst rounds and the ship’s firing computer, the fighters can shoot rounds that will automatically explode in proximity to their target.
 We can assume that these rounds will not be able to damage larger and more armored ships, but they would be perfect for taking down the smaller and less armored space fighters.